lucasmreis/blogSource/src/posts/type-driven-domain-modelling-part-2.md

 I also had to correct the other tests to work with the new `Product` and `Price` types.
 The final version of the test file is [here](https://github.com/lucasmreis/basket-promotions-kata/blob/master/BasketPromotions/Tests.fs).
 Fixing these errors is very direct, since it only involves "getting rid of the red underlinings" that Ionide + the compiler signal.
 It's never - ever - that easy in JS, or any other dynamic language for that matter.
 It's a much more stressful activity, and stressful activities drain your energy.

 The test is simple: if I have a promotion "buy N for $7", if I add N to the basket, my total is 7.
 If I add N - 1, my total is (N - 1) * unit price.
-(I use `N + (createQty 2)` here to guarantee that I don't have any unwanted zeros).
+(I use `N + 2us` here to guarantee that I don't have any unwanted zeros).

 Now, the implementation: